IBM Power microprocessors: The 801 research project

-In 1974 IBM started a project to build a telephone switching computer that required, for the time, immense computational power.
+In 1974, IBM started a project to build a telephone switching computer that required immense computational power.
 Since the application was comparably simple, this machine would need only to perform I/O, branches, add register-register, move data between registers and memory, and would have no need for special instructions to perform heavy arithmetic.
-This simple design philosophy, whereby each step of a complex operation is specified explicitly by one machine instruction, and all instructions are required to complete in the same constant time, would later come to be known as RISC.
+This simple design philosophy, whereby each step of a complex operation is specified explicitly by one machine instruction, and all instructions are required to complete in the same constant time, was later called RISC.
 When the telephone switch project was canceled, IBM retained the design for the general purpose processor and named it 801 after building #801 at Thomas J. Watson Research Center.

 The Cheetah project

-By 1982 IBM continued to explore the superscalar limits of the 801 design by using multiple execution units to improve performance to determine if a RISC machine could maintain multiple instructions per cycle.
+By 1982, IBM continued to explore the superscalar limits of the 801 design by using multiple execution units to improve performance to determine if a RISC machine could maintain multiple instructions per cycle.
 Many changes were made to the 801 design to allow for multiple execution units and the Cheetah processor has separate units for branch prediction, fixed-point, and floating-point execution.
-By 1984 CMOS was chosen because it allows improved circuit integration and transistor-logic performance.
+By 1984, CMOS was chosen because it allows improved circuit integration and transistor-logic performance.